 B2C companies require a significant amount of awareness which doesn’t come cheap.
 Startups that have raised venture capital in this space are essentially using that cash to subsidize marketing which is an, arguably, poor use of that capital.
 Why dilute yourself now, when you can use alternative methods like revenue based financing to get traction, scale and then raise VC dollars at a higher valuation.
 A large swath of revenue based financing partners have come to market over the last 4-5 years and honed in on D2C startups and Amazon 3rd party sellers.
 (Chart below)

-Some to check out include Upper90, Clearbanc and Liquidity Capital.
+Some to check out include Upper90, Clearbanc and Liquidity Capital and PIPE.
 Additionally, even the payment processor Stripe is getting in the game of lending to startups.
 If you currently use Stripe as your payment gateway, you should consider learning more about their other products.
 You’re in the sweet spot to take advantage of this model if your business shares these traits:

 - Recurring Revenue – lenders like to see historical patterns of repeat purchase